anton-k/mig/docs/src/06-json-api-example.md

     errMessage = "Token is invalid"
 ```

-we have covered in depth how to implement it in the chapter on Plugins
+We have covered in depth how to implement it in the chapter on Plugins
 so this code should look familiar to us.